Supervisory Training

 COURSES

-Review of historic and contemporary literature on supervision.
-Among the topics covered will be transference, countertransference and parallel process as they relate to supervision.
-Additionally, the use of authority, the dangers of collusion, the supervisor’s and the supervisee’s narcissism and unanticipated negative effects of supervision.
-Issues related to the supervisor’s accountability to the supervisee and the patient will be discussed.
+This course examines current and historical thinking about the nature and practice of supervision through an overview of the literature.
+Topics covered include transference, countertransference and parallel process as they relate to supervision.
+Additionally, the use of authority, dangers of collusion, the supervisor and supervisee’s narcissism and unanticipated negative effects of supervision.
+Responsibility and accountability to the supervisee and to the patient will also be considered.

 Interested applicants should contact Coren Schwartz at 914-449-7100 or Corensz@gmail.com.